chiutaiyin/PCA-Knowledge-Distillation/README.md

 ## Advantages of our distilled models
 - They achieve a better balance between content preservation and style transferral.
 Specifically, they transfer stronger style effects than [WCT2](https://github.com/clovaai/WCT2) and preserves better content than [PhotoWCT](https://github.com/NVIDIA/FastPhotoStyle) and [PhotoWCT2](https://github.com/chiutaiyin/PhotoWCT2).
 - They are lightweight.
-The models distilled from VGG and MobileNet use only 283K and 73K parameters.
-73K is only 0.72% of 10.12M, which is the number of parameters in WCT2.
+The models distilled from VGG and MobileNet use only 283K and 73K parameters, respectively.
+73K is only 0.72% of the number of parameters in WCT2, 10.12M.
 - They run fast.
 Our VGG-distilled model runs around 10x, 10x, and 5x as fast as WCT2, PhotoWCT, and PhotoWCT2.
 Our MobileNet-distilled model is about 2x as fast as Our VGG-distilled model.
 - They can support the 8K (7680 x 4320) resolution on a normal commercial GPU.
 - To our best knowledge, this is the first distillation for photorealistic style transfer.
 The closest work to ours is [CKD](https://github.com/MingSun-Tse/Collaborative-Distillation) for artistic style transfer.